Way of Life

 Completing what is lacking in the sufferings of Christ

-Dr. Nina Heereman, SSD.
+Dr. Nina Heereman, SSD

 Associate Professor of Sacred Scriptures/Chair of Sacred Scriptures